-The emphasis of this question for you, is to determine if the financial planner is the right fit for you and, are you the right fit for the financial planner.
+You need to determine if the financial planner is the right fit for you and are you the right fit for the financial planner.
 You should see your relationship as a two way arrangement.
 You will need to be very open and honest with the financial planner to enable the financial planner to deliver the best advice and service.

 While you don’t have to like the person, you do need to be able to trust them.
 Like all good relationships in life, trust will be critical for the relationship to be a success.

-If you follow the questions, take notes and consider a number of financial planners, you will be in a much better position to choose one with confidence.
+If you follow the questions, take notes and consider a number of financial planners, you will be in a much better position to find a financial planner for you with confidence.

 Now that you are set yo see a Financial Planner, make sure you get the financial plan your deserve: See also Financial Plan Checklist – What To Check In Your Financial Plan